Fomode3D/Documentation-1/docs/source/developers/first-smart-contract.rst

     #     validator <= validator::validatename      {"username":"testaccount1"}
     warning: transaction executed locally, but may not be confirmed by the network yet         ]

-| Now, let's test the wrong account name, account name which is less than 12 characters.
+| Now, let's test the wrong account name - an account name which is less than 12 characters.
 | This should return an error: ``account name must be 12 characters``

 .. code-block:: console